bflaven/BlogArticlesExamples/using_selenium_web_scraping_automation/take_aways_popcornflow_two_feet_law.md

 #### PRINCIPLE #1 PopcornFlow :: The virus of change

-In order to become familiar with change management
+In order to become familiar with change management, should change the mindset with these 2 commandments:

 - As change is difficult, it must be made continuous.
 - By dint of repetition, training, it becomes easy to apprehend and transform change into a series of non-events.
 Indeed, the more a thing is repeated, the less we will pay attention!